Listen to this post with Alexa!

 Echo is the culmination of two lives of international travel and design, combined with a passion for art, antiques and everything unusual.
 With a focus on mid-century modern, and hosting the work of over 30 artists, you’ll find a visit to this “non-gallery” art gallery fascinating.

 That’s right there’s an exotic zoo in Johnson City that’s also a resort!
 The resort is still open at this time, for more details on that click here.
 The zoo its self is operating strictly as a drive-through at this time.
 It makes you feel more like you’re on a safari rather than just an hour outside of Austin.

 300 East Main Street

-If you’re looking for fine dining in Johnson City, look no further.
+If you’re looking for fine dining, look no further.
 This five star quality restaurant is located in the middle of Main Street.
 With it’s American bistro fare & notable wines presented in a cozy and charming atmosphere, this recommend this as your dinner stop before heading back to Austin.